ropensci-archive/timefuzz/README.md

 * Please [report any issues or bugs](https://github.com/ropenscilabs/timefuzz/issues).
 * License: MIT
 * Get citation information for `timefuzz` in R doing `citation(package = 'timefuzz')`
-* Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+* Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 [![rofooter](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)